 What are your thoughts about Real Estate Crowdfunding platforms?

-Run your numbers, and overestimate expenses.
-Odds are that more will go wrong than you expect, make sure you can afford to pay for expenses in the beginning.
+- Run your numbers, and overestimate expenses.
+Odds are that more will go wrong than you expect.
+So make sure you can afford to pay for expenses in the beginning.
 I typically estimate at least 25% for expenses as a buffer.

-Realize you can’t stress or control everything.
-Be able to roll with the punches, and know that in the long run, it should be profitable (if you ran your numbers…even if it costs a lot of money up front).
+- Realize you can’t stress or control everything.
+Be able to roll with the punches, and know that in the long run, it should be profitable (if you ran your numbers correctly – and even if it costs a lot of money upfront).